Dreaming of falling leaves: the beauty of letting go

 Among the many — one.
 Unusually bright, or unusually shaped, or simply: this one.
 You notice it.
 Perhaps you pick it up.
 Perhaps you simply look.

-Your Creator speaks through this image — the part that sees beauty in the singular.
+Your Creator speaks through this image: the part that sees beauty in the singular.
 One bright leaf among all the falling ones stands for something particular in the midst of ending.
 A moment, an experience, a person who stands out against everything passing — and deserves its own attention, its own acknowledgment.

 What is this leaf for you?
 A memory?
 A person?
 A moment?
 Your unconscious is saying: pay attention to this.
 Before it is fully gone — really look.
+The same singling-out of one beautiful thing, only blooming rather than falling, is what dreams describe in a rare or unusual flower, asking the same kind of attention.

 Ask yourself: “Is there something particular in what is ending in my life right now — something that deserves my careful, unhurried attention before it is fully gone?”

 Falling leaves don’t come to remind you of loss.
 They come to show you: letting go can be beautiful.
 That the close of a cycle carries its own dignity.
 And that the tree after the leaves have fallen has not died — it is resting.
 Preparing.
+Winter is not a catastrophe; it is the quiet inhale between two seasons of blooming.